TIL

 You can share multiple windows, which will hide switches and other windows but allow multiple apps!

-You can reference the same cell in every sheet with =SUM('*'!A1)
+You can reference the same cell in every sheet with =SUM('*'!A1).
+It will probably expand to a sheet range: =SUM(Demian:Susan!A1).

 fat binaries, including redbean and greenbean : greenbean might only provide a static page (404 for everything else)